-Our dinosaur theme from Experience Curriculum started out with everything paleontology-related – paleontologists, excavation sites, fossils, bones, and the biggest dinosaur Tyrannosaurus Rex.
-“Paleontologist” is a big word but my kids loved learning it and pretending to be one!
-Check out our dinosaur fossils and related activities.
+Our dinosaur theme from Experience Curriculum started out with everything paleontology-related content – paleontologists, excavation sites, fossils, bones, and the biggest dinosaur Tyrannosaurus Rex.
+“Paleontologist” is a big word but my kids loved learning it and pretending to be little paleontologists!
+Young children have wonderful imaginations and a dinosaur study unit is a great way to capture their attention.
+Check out the dinosaur fossils crafts & activities for preschoolers for fun dinosaur activity ideas to extend your daily lesson plans in a creative way.

-Fossils can be made with a variety of materials.
+You can make your own dinosaur fossils with a variety of materials.
 This is our collection that I’ve saved over the years.
 The top and bottom fossils were made by my son in elementary school with shells and Plaster of Paris.
-The middle fossil was made with a dinosaur fossil clay recipe from Experience Early Learning that includes coffee to give it the dark color.
+The middle fossil was made with a dinosaur fossil clay recipe from Experience Early Learning that includes coffee to give it a dark color.
 This year we made salt dough fossils.
+If you are looking for a quick hands-on activity, use play dough instead of salt dough and make fossils in all different colors.
+Play dough may also be easier for little hands to manipulate.
+Either way, they will have fun learning about prehistoric creatures.

 Salt Dough Fossils

-Salt dough fossils are super easy to make and require just a few ingredients for the dough.
+Salt dough fossils are super easy to make and require just a few ingredients to create a simple salt dough recipe.

 Salt Dough Recipe